DaVas1410/computational-physics-2/README.md

 ### 5. Special topics in computational physics:

-- Applications to electromagnetism, heat flow, and quantum mechanics
+- Applications to fluids, electromagnetism, heat flow, and quantum mechanics

 - Thermodynamic simulations and introduction to molecular dynamics